nginx/nginx/ECH-build.md

     }
 ```

-The `ssl_echkeydir` directive can also be used with the
+The `ssl_echfile` directive can also be used with the
 stream module, in the same manner.

 ## Logs